ivallesp/VAE/README.md

 # Variational AutoEncoders (VAE)
-The current repository contains a **minimal implementation of a VAE**.
+This repository contains a **minimal implementation of a VAE**.
 The original formulation has been used, without any modification.

 ## Results